Skip to content

 5. Agent formulates response → log final response

-All these events are linked through run_id, allowing reconstruction of the full execution picture.
+All these events are linked through run_id, so you can reconstruct the full execution flow.

 How It Works (Step by Step)